openbaton/docs/docs/nfvo-how-to-use-cli.md

 On Linux you can install the Open Baton Command Line Iterface while installing Open Baton using the [bootstrap script][linux-install].
 It will prompt you with the question if you also want to install the Command Line Interface.
 If you did not want to install the CLI at this point you can install it later on Linux using *sudo apt-get install openbaton-cli*.
-If you use MacOS you have to install the CLI from source code.
+If you use MacOS you can install the CLI with [Homebrew][homebrew-website] or source code.

 ## Install the Openbaton Client from source code